feross/safe-buffer/README.md

 new Buffer([1, 2, 3], 'utf8')
 new Buffer(obj)

-// But this potentially unsafe operation returns zeroed out memory:
+// But this potentially unsafe operation now returns zeroed out memory:

 new Buffer(16) // this is safe now!